ArceLopera/ArceLopera.github.io/_portfolio/NovelInterfaces.md

 usage of sensing technology.
 Then, the signals are analyzed using pattern recognition algorithms to classify agent behaviors.
 Finally, the system reacts accordingly giving a multimodal feedback that may initiate conversational interaction with the agent.
-The scope of this project is broad but do not include biometric feedback systems.